patsprice/https-github.com-bretfisher-container.training/slides/swarm/stacks.md

 (New in Docker Engine 1.13)

-- Almost identical to version 2
+- Almost identical to version 2, but with extra key:value features

 - Can be directly used by a Swarm cluster through `docker stack ...` commands